3 killed in racially-motivated shooting at Dollar General store in Jacksonville, sheriff says

 "By that time, he'd already began shooting in Jacksonville," Waters said.

+The gunman "acted completely alone" and was not believed to be part of "any large group," Waters said.

-The suspect was previously involved in a 2016 domestic incident for which he was not arrested, Waters said.
-In 2017, he was also committed under Florida's Baker Act, a law which allows law enforcement officers and certain medical workers to involuntarily institutionalize people who could be considered a harm to themselves or others for up to 72 hours, per CBS Miami.
+The suspect was previously involved in a 2016 domestic incident for which he was not arrested, Waters disclosed.
+In 2017, Waters said, he was also committed under Florida's Baker Act, which is a law that allows law enforcement officers and certain medical personnel to involuntarily institutionalize people who could be considered a harm to themselves or others for up to 72 hours, per CBS Miami.

 Officers with the Jacksonville Sheriff's Office and firefighters with the Jacksonville Fire and Rescue Department were on scene investigating, along with members of the FBI.